01 of 05

 Herb Container Gifts

 Herb container gardens make great gifts.
 You can do... themed herb container gardens, like a "pizza" garden or an herbes de Provence container garden.
-Or combine herbs and edible plants in a pretty basket.
-Or just pick a handful of herbs and put them in a nice vase for an herbal bouquet.
+Combine herbs and edible plants in a pretty basket, or just pick a handful of herbs and put them in a nice vase for an herbal bouquet.